 Ensure that your utensils have been sterilized before making this drink.28 Failure to do so, or even simply forgetting to place a newly opened bottle back in the refrigerator, could cause a distinct “furball” of mold to develop in the bottle after four to five days.
 The mold triggers a rancid and disgusting smell — a sign that you should throw out the tea immediately.29

 Essiac Tea’s Side Effects

-Before drinking essiac tea, consult your doctor for advice, because this drink has been connected to numerous side effects.
-People consuming essiac tea are recommended to drink 3 to 4 quarts of high-quality filtered water daily.
+Consult your doctor before drinking essiac tea because this drink has been connected to numerous side effects.
+Essiac Facts reminds us that people consuming the tea should drink 3 to 4 quarts of high-quality filtered water daily.